krareT/trkdb/README.md

 Our changes includes:

-- Add optional two pass scan on SSTable build, existing SSTable is not impacted.
+- Add optional two pass scan on SSTable build, existing SSTable is not impacted
 - Add [TerarkZipTable config by env var](https://github.com/Terark/terarkdb/wiki/Try-TerarkDB-With-Minimal-Effort)
-  - This change using functions in libterark-zip-table as weak symbol, this is why it does not depends on TerarkZipTable.
+  - This change using functions in libterark-zip-table as weak symbol, this is why it does not depends on TerarkZipTable

 # 4. Benchmark
 see [Benchmark in wiki](https://github.com/Terark/terarkdb/wiki/Benchmark)